- Written by Dr.Mehmet Demircioglu

 Normal swelling versus allergy swelling

 Forehead or eyelid swelling after hair transplant can happen from fluid moving downward after surgery.
 It often appears gradually, follows gravity, and can look worse in the morning.
-Allergy swelling can look different.
+Allergy swelling behaves differently.
 Lip swelling, tongue swelling, throat tightness, rapidly enlarging eyelid swelling, or swelling with hives and breathing symptoms is not a normal recovery pattern.

 Routine swelling after surgery still deserves follow up if it is severe, painful on one side, associated with fever, or getting worse instead of settling.
 Allergy concern becomes stronger when the swelling appears after a dose of medicine or comes with skin welts elsewhere.
 The difference matters because ordinary swelling advice is not enough when airway symptoms are present.